Rhodes: Climate

+Rhodes has a hot-summer Mediterranean climate (Csa in the Köppen climate classification) with mild winters and hot summers.
+The South East of the island experiences a significantly warmer climate with Lindos registering a mean annual temperature of around 22.0 C, making it the warmest area in Greece.
+The Rhodes International Airport in coastal Paradeisi has never dropped below 1.2 C from 1977 when the station started its operation.
+The old inland Maritsa Airport has dropped as low as -4.0 C. The highest temperature ever recorded in Paradeisi was 40.2 C while the highest temperature ever recorded on the island was 43.6 C in Lindos.
+Coastal Rhodes falls in 11a hardiness zone.
+Moreover, according to the Hellenic National Meteorological Service, South East Rhodes records the highest mean annual sunshine in Greece with over 3,100 hours.

 Archaeology

 The Colossus of Rhodes was considered to be one of the Seven Wonders of the Ancient World.
 This giant bronze statue was documented as once standing at the harbour.
-It was completed in 280 BC and destroyed in an earthquake in 224 BC.
+It was completed in 280 BC and destroyed in an earthquake in 226 BC.
 No trace of the statue remains today.

 Historical sites on the island of Rhodes include the Acropolis of Lindos, the Acropolis of Rhodes with the Temple of Pythian Apollo and an ancient theatre and stadium, ancient Ialysos, ancient Kamiros, the Governor's Palace, Rhodes Old Town (walled medieval city), the Palace of the Grand Masters, Kahal Shalom Synagogue in the Jewish Quarter, the Archaeological Museum, the ruins of the castle of Monolithos, the castle of Kritinia, St. Catherine Hospice and Rhodes Footbridge.

 Religion

 Christianity

-The predominant religion is Greek Orthodox; the island is the seat of the Metropolis of Rhodes.
+The predominant religion of Rhodes is Greek Orthodox; the island is the seat of the Metropolis of Rhodes.

 There is a Latin Catholic minority on the island of 2,000, many of whom are descendants of Italians who remained after the end of the Italian occupation, pastorally served by the Roman Catholic Archdiocese of Rhodes.